kolov/xelery/README.md

 # xelery

-A Clojure library designed to ... well, that part is up to you.
+XML Schema Reader

 ## Usage

-FIXME
+Reads an XSD and prduces a readable Clojure structure.

+Early development stage.

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013

 Distributed under the Eclipse Public License, the same as Clojure.